 A self-taught aviation pioneer who turned a midwestern farmyard fascination with flight into one of the world's most successful aircraft companies.

-Clyde Cessna was a Kansas farmer with a mechanical mind who fell in love with the idea of flight.
-With no formal training, he traveled to New York in 1911, studied a pusher-type airplane, and returned home to build his own.
-His first attempts ended in crashes, but his stubborn perseverance paid off when he became the first person to build and fly a plane between the Mississippi River and the Rocky Mountains.
-He was a founding member of the Travel Air Manufacturing Company before striking out on his own in 1927 to form the Cessna Aircraft Company in Wichita.
+Clyde Cessna became the first person to build and fly a plane between the Mississippi River and the Rocky Mountains.
+A Kansas farmer with a mechanical mind, he traveled to New York in 1911, studied a pusher-type airplane, and returned home to build his own.
+His first attempts ended in crashes.
+He was a founding member of the Travel Air Manufacturing Company before forming the Cessna Aircraft Company in Wichita in 1927.
 His vision was for simple, reliable, and affordable aircraft.
-While the Great Depression forced him out of his own company, the foundation he laid led to iconic models like the Cessna 172, which would become the most produced aircraft in history.
-Cessna's legacy is one of pragmatic innovation that put the sky within reach for thousands of pilots.
+The Great Depression forced him out of his own company.
+The foundation he laid led to the Cessna 172, the most produced aircraft in history.

 1860–1882